Website design & development

 11. Post‑launch iteration plan

-If you would rather focus on building your product while specialists handle design, development, and continuous updates, Designow’s subscription service delivers new designs within 48 hours.
-Book a free intro call to see if we are a fit.
+If you'd rather focus on building your product while specialists handle design, development, and continuous updates, Designow monthly retainer delivers new designs within 48 hours for $2,999/month.
+Book a free intro call to see if we're a fit.

 FAQs

-It depends.
-Use Webflow for speed and polish, WordPress for content-heavy blogs, or a React/headless combo if you need full control and Web3 integration.
+Depends on your needs.
+Use Webflow for speed and polish, WordPress for content-heavy blogs or React/Next.js for full control and Web3 integration.

 Yes.
 Set titles, meta descriptions, headings, alt tags, and submit your sitemap in Search Console from day one.
 It helps Google find and index you fast.

 Launch a one-page teaser with your value prop, waitlist form, and social links.
-Then build out the full version iteratively.
+Build out the full version iteratively.